davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/organize-notes.md

 If you build up your thoughts based on other thoughts in your notes, then even if you fail farther downstream you'll still have built up some knowledge.
 In some sense, this is encouraging the "small" in INVEST strategy.

+An inability to fall asleep from not being able to stop thinking indicates just how important self reflection (taking notes) is.
+If it were optimal for us to lay down and immediately fall asleep, many more people would have the ability.

 ### Avoid duplicate learning